Rob813/Msc-Project/README.md

 # Msc-Project
 This repository is for the CNCR MSc project titled ' Modelling humna perception-action coupling and the constraints in grasping using reinforcement learning to explain Gibsonian affordances

-Within thjis repository there are:
+Within this repository there are:
 - Models for the single agent RL environments [zip]
 - The final model for the multi agent RL environment [zip]
 - x3 Videos of the multi agent RL environment achieving the goal state  [.mp4]